ReScience/ReScience-submission/article/Larisch-2019.md

 ### Implementation of the Experiments

-The implementation of the different experiments are provided in different python files.
+The implementation of the different experiments are provided in different Python files.
 To perform an experiment, a network with the neural populations and the weights between them must be initialized.

 To create a population, ANNarchy provides the `Population` object.